Storage Configuration

 monetr supports any S3 compatible object store.
 Non AWS object stores will require additional configuration though, such as defining a custom endpoint and potentially specifying path style.

-Note: This provider cannot be configured via environment variables outside of useEnvCredentials: true
+Note: This provider cannot be configured via environment variables outside of useEnvCredentials: true.

 Filesystem